sscit/rel/README.md

 Additionally, the following projects give an impression of the language on a larger scale:
  - folder [test](./test), which contains an artificial test project, describing the requirements of a smartphone.
- - Have a look at the [requirements](./requirements) of REL itself, of course they are written in REL, too (eat your own dogfood!).
+ - Have a look at the [requirements](./requirements) of REL itself, of course they are written in REL, too (eat your own dogfood!). test